dppdppd/Trunkfish/README.md

 * Dynamically choose rsync exclusions based on OS
 * Add scheduling support for cygwin
 * Add versioning to the script
-* fix w/m/y not getting re-made in case of a resumed backup